GoudanHan/APLAS2022/README.md

 For this line of experiments, we used Kaggle notebook and its GPU accelerator to train the following models.

-<h3 id ="models" > Calculate models' accruacies directly </h3>
+<h3 id ="models" > Calculate models' accruacies </h3>
 Run <a href="https://www.kaggle.com/code/allengeng123/inference-7fa4ae/edit"> Inference</a>
 The notebook requires two input: model and tasks.
-And it currently support the following models:
+And it currently support the following calculations:

 <table align="center">
   <tr>